 There are several prominent authors who used to profess Christianity, but because they have themselves been deceived by the lies promoted by enemies of Christ, have denied him and abandoned Christianity, and have now made it their mission in life to denounce and deny Christ, and to get as many Christian believers as they can to also deny Jesus.
 They write books, publish articles in magazines, have guest spots on popular TV shows, have web sites and blogs, and generally do as much damage as they can to Christ and his people.
 They are the darlings of the sceptics and “scientific” atheists.
 Their main target is the authenticity of the bible.
 And their main tool, and the place from where they draw their arguments, is German theology of the nineteenth and early twentieth centuries, also known as Higher Criticism, liberalism, and Modernism.
 Even Muslim apologists use the liberal theology in their attacks on Christianity.

 It matters not to the liberals that this theology was debunked decades ago by competent evangelical scholars and theologians.
-This theology even provoked the beginning of Fundamentalism as a reaction against it by two wealthy bible-believing laymen who arranged and gathered together articles by some of the leading bible-believing scholars of the day, printed them in a series of books entitled “The Fundamentals”, and gave them free of charge to every Christian pastor.
+This liberal theology even provoked the beginning of Fundamentalism as a reaction against it by two wealthy bible-believing laymen who arranged and gathered together articles by some of the leading bible-believing scholars of the day, printed them in a series of books entitled “The Fundamentals”, and gave them free of charge to every Christian pastor.

 The eye-witnesses for the New Testament

 The liberals don’t regard the writers of the New Testament as legitimate or genuine; they either don’t see, or choose not to acknowledge, that the NT started life as written accounts of the ministry, life, death, burial, resurrection and ascension of Jesus Christ, the most remarkable and most wonderful person who ever walked on this earth; and that he was God manifest in the flesh.
 These accounts were written by eye-witnesses, or were recorded by those whose sources were eye-witnesses.
 They didn’t conspire to invent a religion.
 If they did, it was a pretty dismal one because its followers were persecuted by the state, with multitudes being tortured, burnt alive, beheaded, thrown to wild animals in the arena for the entertainment of the masses, and generally hated or regarded as atheists because they refused to worship the Roman emperor and the traditional gods allowed by the state.
-And those early founders of Christianity who today are accused of inventing this new religion (or “spin doctored” the facts, as some critics accuse), gladly gave up their lives rather than sacrifice to the gods and renounce Christ.
+And those early founders of Christianity who today are accused of inventing this new religion (or “spin doctored” the facts, as some critics accuse), gladly gave up their lives rather than sacrifice to the Emperor cult and gods and renounce Christ.
 They could have preserved their lives by renouncing him but they refused to.
 Why would they do that for something they knew wasn’t true?
 It’s ludicrous to suggest such a thing, and indicates a disconnect from reality.

 No, the writers of the NT recorded the facts and events of the most astonishing nature.
 A man claimed to be the fulfilment of the prophecies of the Old Testament, the Messiah who was to come, the Son of David who would rule over the people of God – he made these claims and demonstrated his power and authority by many astonishing miracles and then, when he was killed by the state, rose to life on the third day as he promised, walked with his disciples for 40 more days while giving them ample proofs that he was truly alive and that he was indeed the Jesus they knew; and then ascended to heaven after promising he would be returning in judgment and power.
 Why wouldn’t somebody record that?
 It would be more remarkable if somebody didn’t record it than the fact that it was recorded.